 This chickpea burger recipe is very versatile, so you can easily adjust it to your liking; some suggestions follow:

 - Herby - add chopped fresh cilantro or fresh parsley into the vegan burgers mix.
+You can also make these chickpea fritters with Italian seasoning.

 - Deluxe - add guacamole, red peppers hummus, our green creamy vegan sauce for everything, or caramelized onions.